LLNL/llnl.github.io/news/README.md

 # News Posts

 News posts appear on the [News](https://software.llnl.gov/news/) and [Archive](https://software.llnl.gov/news/archive/) pages in reverse chronological order (i.e., newest first).
 The list is curated to promote LLNL's open source endeavors and community engagement.
-Posts may be tagged with the following topics, which are not associated with the [category tags](https://github.com/LLNL/llnl.github.io/tree/master/category) applied to repos:
+Posts should be tagged with at least one of the following topics, which are not associated with the [category tags](https://github.com/LLNL/llnl.github.io/tree/master/category) applied to repos:

 - `event` - announcement of an upcoming event/conference
 - `multimedia` - synopsis of a video or podcast published on another platform (e.g., YouTube)